A call for blood donations in the lead up to the Christmas holidays is answered by Frank Hall.

 In University College Dublin, Frank Hall speaks to Denis Tierney from the Blood Transfusion Service Board about the particular need for donations during holiday periods.
-Tierney provides some statistics about donor types and says UCD students are a socially motivated group who make 12,000 donations annually.
+UCD students are a socially motivated group who make 12,000 donations annually.

 Once he is deemed eligible to donate, Frank Hall gives a pint of blood alongside the students and notes how noisy UCD is when compared to the quiet elegance of Pelican House.
-The nurse tending to Hall tells him how donors are awarded for donations.
+A nurse explains how donors are awarded for donations.
 When 100 donations are reached the donor gets to meet the President of Ireland.
-On hearing this Hall replies
+On hearing this Frank Hall replies,

 The president?
 One hundred donations?
 The president will be coming to your funeral!